shaho/javascript-footprint/algos/README.md

 # The Most Common JavaScript Algorithms

-Here’s a list of algorithms which implemented in JavaScript
+Here’s a list of algorithms which has implemented in JavaScript